Are you interested in teaching for The Falmouth Institute? Click here for more information.

 Timothy J. Humphrey Sr.

-Jenny Andretich is an instructor for the Falmouth Institute and joined our team in May, 2010.
-Jenny comes to us with 9 years of experience in the food service industry.
+Jenny Andretich is an instructor for the Falmouth Institute who joined our team in May, 2010.
+Ms. Andretich comes to us with 9 years of experience in the food service industry.
 She has worked for two of the nation's top food service companies.
 She is currently the food service director at the corporate headquarters of the American Dental Association in Chicago, IL.
-Prior to managing the cafe and conference center at the ADA, Jenny was the retail manager at Illinois Wesleyan Unveristy in Bloomington, IL and the Food Service Director at Governor's State University in University Park, IL.
+Prior to managing the cafe and conference center at the ADA, Ms. Andretich was the retail manager at Illinois Wesleyan University in Bloomington, IL and the Food Service Director at Governor's State University in University Park, IL.
 Her areas of expertise include human resources, food service, and asset management.
 She also holds a B.A. in History and Business Administration from Illinois Wesleyan University.